arcus/education_modules/git_creation_and_tracking/creation_and_tracking.md

 ```

-But if we add the `-a` flag to show everything,
+Like many commands, `ls` can be modified using **flags**, very short bits of code that change some of the options on the command.
+If we add the `-a` flag to `ls`, we will be asking Git to list all files.
-we can see that Git has created a hidden directory within `planets` called `.git`:
+Now we can see that Git has created a hidden directory within `planets` called `.git`:

 ```console
 $ ls -a